ECON 7051 - Intermediate Econometrics IID

 North Terrace Campus - Semester 1 - 2017

 General Course Information

-Course Code ECON 7051 Course Intermediate Econometrics IID Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Introductory Statistics, Microeconomics & Macroeconomics Restrictions Available to MFin&BusEc, GCertAppEc, GCertIntEc, GDipIntEc, GDipAppEc, MAppEc & MHlthEco&Pol students only Course Description This course provides an introduction to the econometric techniques used to analyse data sets in economics, business and finance.
+Course Code ECON 7051 Course Intermediate Econometrics IID Coordinating Unit Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Introductory Statistics, Microeconomics & Macroeconomics Restrictions Available to MFin&BusEc, GCertAppEc, GCertIntEc, GDipIntEc, GDipAppEc, MAppEc & MHlthEco&Pol students only Course Description This course provides an introduction to the econometric techniques used to analyse data sets in economics, business and finance.
 It builds on basic statistics, inference and regression as covered in introductory statistics courses, but does not include time series econometrics.
 The focus is on understanding the methods involved, using statistical software to provide the results and then interpreting and commenting on these results.
 The course reviews basic statistics, regression and inference, and then introduces multiple regression analysis, which remains the most commonly used statistical technique in econometrics.
 The remainder of the course considers various practical aspects of linear regression models and may include dummy variables, different functional forms and the consequences of violation of the classical regression assumptions

 Course Coordinator: Dr Nadya BaryshnikovaSemester 1